notAI-tech/NudeNet/README.md

-# NudeNet: An ensemble of Neural Nets for Nudity Detection and Censoring
+# NudeNet: Neural Nets for Nudity Detection and Censoring